 That said, the Capital One Venture manages to accomplish something that few cards can.
 Not only does it appeal to those who appreciate simplicity — earning 2 miles for every dollar you spend on everything you buy, and allowing each mile to be redeemed for any travel purchase at a value of 1 cent per mile — but it caters to enthusiasts as well.

-And for a limited time from now through April 30, 2021, Capital One is bolstering the Venture’s lineup of redemption options by adding both food delivery and streaming services to the mix.
-Eligible food delivery services include DoorDash, Uber Eats, Postmates and other popular options — plus delivery ordered directly from local restaurants — while streaming services include Netflix, Hulu, Spotify, Disney+, Kindle Unlimited and more.
+And for a limited time through June 30, 2021, Capital One has bolstered the Venture’s lineup of redemption options by adding both restaurant and streaming services to the mix.
+This includes eligible food delivery services such as DoorDash, Uber Eats, Postmates and other popular options — plus delivery ordered directly from local restaurants — while streaming services include Netflix, Hulu, Spotify, Disney+, Kindle Unlimited and more.

-You’ll get the same 1 cent per mile in value when redeeming this way, and you can use the same “Purchase Eraser” feature that you already use for travel purchases on these new categories as well.
+You’ll get the same 1 cent per mile in value when redeeming this way, and you can use the same “Purchase Eraser” feature that you already use for travel purchases on these additional categories.
 Simply make an eligible purchase in one of the categories, pay for it with the Venture card, and then apply the miles you have to reduce what you owe on your statement.

 Advantages of the Capital One Venture

 The Capital One Venture Rewards punches well above its weight.
 With just a $95 annual fee, this credit card offers above-average earning, an easy-to-understand redemption policy and a growing network of transfer partners for those who enjoy the art of getting crafty with miles in order to eke every ounce of value from each one.